Pioneer-Rocketry/Flight-Computer-v3/README.md

 Also note that standard orientation solving doesn't work while the rocket is accelerating, where we will have to use intergration of angular velocity.

-### Standards
+### Standards/Style
-- Classes should use `UpperCamelCase` capitalization
+- Classes should use `camelCase` capitalization
-- Variables should use `lowerCamelCase` capitalization
+- Variables should use `camelCase` capitalization
 - Variables should be short and descriptive
     - example: posX
 - Constants should use `CAPS_LOCK_SNAKE_CASE` capitalization
-- Functions should use `lowerCamelCase` capitalization
+- Functions should use `camelCase` capitalization
 - Functions should try and use early return if possible to prevent nested if statements
 - Functions should have docstrings saying what each variable is, and what the output is.
 - All git commits should have a message that talks about what was changed